 Animal foods are rich in some nutrients like protein but are missing whole nutrient categories like essential phytochemicals and fiber.
 They contain cholesterol and saturated fat the body does not need from dietary sources.

-Recommendation: You maintain a diet of 10% or fewer animal foods if you eat them.
+Recommendation: Maintain a diet of 10% or fewer animal foods if you eat them at all.

 Examples of these foods include:

 > Low Fat Dairy

 Third-Class, Nutrient-Barren Food “Stuff”

 Humanmade foodstuffs of both plant and animal origin are refined and stripped of their nutrients.
 Some trace nutrients with some added back for nutritional and marketing purposes.
 These highly concentrated pleasure-stimulating substances addict you and leave you fat and sick.

 Recommendation: You eat these foodstuffs rarely or avoid them altogether.